Does this test have other names?

 The test is used to diagnose cancers of the urinary tract.
-These include cancers of the kidney, bladder, ureter, and urethra, the tube through which urine leaves the bladder when you urinate.
+These include cancers of the kidney, bladder, ureter, and urethra.

-A specially trained healthcare provider called a pathologist looks at the cells from your urine sample under a microscope.
-Cancer cells sometimes have a distinct appearance.
+A healthcare provider called a pathologist looks at the cells from your urine sample under a microscope.
+Cancer cells may have a distinct look.
 In most cases, cells that look like cancer are a sign that you have cancer somewhere in your urinary tract.

 This test can also find inflammation or viral infections in the urinary tract.
 It can give more information on your condition if you have bladder pain syndrome (interstitial cystitis).